Majic-Jungle/sapiens-mod-creation/README.md

 # Sapiens Mod Creation Tools
 This is the official tools and examples for mod creation in the upcoming game [Sapiens](https://playsapiens.com)

+The [Documentation Wiki](https://github.com/mjdave/sapiens-mod-creation/wiki) is a WIP, slowly being worked on and added to, but is worth a look through also.

 The tools and this readme are an extremely early work in progress, the game isn't out yet, and there is no way to test any created mods without the game.
 So for now, you can have a look around, maybe try to compile a C mod, and let me (Dave) know on the [Sapiens Discord](https://discord.gg/VAkYw2r) if you have any problems.

 # Overview